-- 9.1 Students under the age of 18 who are enrolled and registered on courses at, or accredited by, the University are accepted on the basis that they, for all practical purposes, will be treated as if they are 18.
+- 9.1 Students under the age of 18 who are enrolled and registered on courses at, or accredited by, the University, other than its short course provision, accept their place at the University on the basis that they, for all practical purposes, will be treated as if they are 18.
 Additional risk assessments, beyond what is reasonably required for standard student activity, may be required.

 - 9.2 The Applicant Services Team undertake applicant screening and consent requests as per the University's Admissions Policy.
 Prior to enrolment, Applicant Services will make available enrolment lists of all on-campus students under the age of 18 to the following personnel:

+- LSO and PSOs

 - Deans of Faculty

 - Heads of Subject

 - Course Coordinators

 - Departmental Administrators

 - FX Plus Health & Safety team

 - The CEO of the SU

-- FX Plus Student Support (including the PSO)
+- FX Plus Student Support

 - Technical & Facilities Managers

 - 9.3 Departments must use this information to identify the Personal Tutor(s) for under 18-year-old students and determine whether the Personal Tutor should have a DBS check prior to their arrival.
 FX Plus Student Support must use this information to contact students who are under 18 at the point of entry about support and any concerns they (or with the student's consent, their guardians) may have, including alerting them to the fact they cannot purchase alcohol from the licensed premises on campus.